David Johnson (photographer)

-David S. Johnson (born August 3, 1926) is an American photographer.
-He is known for his portrayal of society, urban life, and the jazz culture of San Francisco's Fillmore District in the 1940s and 1950s, as well as figures of the civil rights movement of the 1960s.
+David S. Johnson (August 3, 1926 – March 1, 2024) was an American photographer.
+He was known for his portrayal of society, urban life, and the jazz culture of San Francisco's Fillmore District in the 1940s and 1950s, as well as figures of the civil rights movement of the 1960s.
 Born in Florida under segregation and trained at the California School of Fine Arts, he was the first African American student of photographer Ansel Adams.

 Johnson's work was largely overlooked until the early 2000s, when his works were featured in a documentary on the history of the Fillmore District.
 His photographs have since appeared in several books and gallery exhibits, and a selection was purchased by the Library of Congress.
 His collection is archived in the Bancroft Library of the University of California, Berkeley.

 Early life

-Johnson was born in 1926 in Jacksonville, Florida, and raised by foster parents Alice Johnson (from whom he took his name) and John Henry.
-He grew up poor in segregated Florida and his foster father was sent to prison when David was four.
+Johnson was born on August 3, 1926, in Jacksonville, Florida, and was raised by his foster parents, Alice Johnson (from whom he took his name) and John Henry.
+He grew up poor in segregated Florida, and his foster father was sent to prison when David was four.
 David was the only person in his household who could read or write.
 He attended Lewis Grade School and Stanton High School in Jacksonville.
-He developed an interest in photography as a child after winning a camera in a contest, and his desire to be a photographer was solidified while in high school during a summer trip to Washington D. C.
+He developed an interest in photography as a child after winning a camera in a contest, and his desire to become a photographer was solidified in high school during a summer trip to Washington, D. C.

 Before finishing high school he was drafted into the U.S. Navy during World War II.
 He visited San Francisco during his time with the Navy, then was deployed to the Philippines.
 Upon returning to Jacksonville he read that Ansel Adams had established a fine art photography program at the California School of Fine Arts.
 With no formal training in photography but equipped with G.I.
 Bill funds, Johnson wrote to Adams requesting admission to the program, informing Adams he was black.
 Adams replied that race did not matter, but that the classes were full.
 After a student dropped out, creating a vacancy, Adams wrote again, inviting Johnson to join the program, and to live with Adams until he found a place to live.